-Intelicato-Young, J. (2013).
+Intelicato-Young, J.(2013).
 Mass Spectrometry and Tandem Mass Spectrometry Characterization of Protein Patterns, Protein Markers and Whole Proteomes For Pathogenic Bacteria.
 (Master's thesis).
-Retrieved from https://scholarcommons.sc.edu/etd/2102 by
+Retrieved from http://scholarcommons.sc.edu/etd/2102 by

-This Open Access Thesis is brought to you by Scholar Commons.
+This Open Access Thesis is brought to you for free and open access by Scholar Commons.
 It has been accepted for inclusion in Theses and Dissertations by an authorized administrator of Scholar Commons.
-For more information, please contact dillarda@mailbox.sc.edu.
+For more information, please contact SCHOLARC@mailbox.sc.edu.